rilldata/rill/README.md

 ```

 # Quick Start Example
 If you are looking for a fast way to get started you can run our quick start example script.
-This script initializes a project, downloads an OpenSky Network dataset at https://zenodo.org/record/6325961#.YjDFvhDMI0Q, imports the data, and launches the data modeler.
+This script initializes a project, downloads an OpenSky Network dataset at https://zenodo.org/record/6325961#.YjDFvhDMI0Q, imports the data, and launches Rill Developer.
 ```
 bash scripts/example-project.sh
 ```
-The Data Modeler UI will be available at http://localhost:8080.
+Rill Developer UI will be available at http://localhost:8080.

 If you close the example project and want to restart it, you can do so by running:
 ```
-npm run cli --silent -- start --project ../rill-example
+npm run cli --silent -- start --project ../rill-developer-example
 ```

 # Creating Your Own Project
 If you want to go beyond this example, you can also create a project using your own data.
 ## Initialize Your Project
-Initialize your project in the Rill directory.
+Initialize your project in the Rill Developer directory.
 ```
 npm run cli --silent -- init
 ```
 ## Import Your Data
-Import datasets of interest into the Rill Data Modeler's duckDB database to make them available.
+Import datasets of interest into the Rill Developer duckDB database to make them available.
 We currently support .parquet, .csv, and .tsv.
 ```
 npm run cli --silent -- import-table /path/to/data_1.parquet npm run cli --silent -- import-table /path/to/data_2.csv